zahtec/trollpy/README.md

 import numpy as np
 from cv2 import imshow
 from PIL.Image import open
-from builtins import open # Overrides Pillow's import
+from builtin import open # Overrides Pillow's import
 ```

-Also, this library is imported using the word `builtins` as to not arouse suspicion from whoever your trolling.
-It would be much to easy if it was called troll
+Also, this library is imported using the word `builtin`, very similar to pythons native module `builtins`, as to not arouse suspicion from whoever your trolling.
+It would be much to easy if it was called Trollpy

 ## ⚠️ Disclaimer